WILLIAM

 commission will be rendered more apparent by adverting to that provision in the

-the heads of departments.
-In such a case, to issue a commission would be
+departments.
+In such a case, to issue a commission would be apparently a duty

-apparently a duty distinct from the appointment, the performance of which
+distinct from the appointment, the performance of which perhaps, could not

-between the appointment to an office and the commission of an officer who has
+appointment to an office and the commission of an officer who has been

-been appointed, remains the same as if in practice the president had
+appointed, remains the same as if in practice the president had commissioned

 It follows too, from the existence